 You’ll fall in love with Te Amo Beach (translation: I love you beach), where you can lie on white sand and swim in refreshing waters teeming with tropical fish.
 Te Amo is conveniently located near the Bonaire airport and has a shallow reef that is ideal for beginner snorkelers and young kids.

 Sapphire Beach, St. Thomas

-Snorkel, swim, or simply unwind at Sapphire Beach, a picturesque white sand beach with an excellent view of St. John in the distance.
+Snorkel, swim, or simply unwind at Sapphire Beach, one of the top beaches in St. Thomas, which features an excellent view of St. John in the distance.
 Seagrape trees provide plenty of shade for those who just want to lie down with a good book, while schools of colorful tropical fish promise snorkelers an entertaining time in the ocean.